General Dynamics F-16 Fighting Falcon variants: F-16 C/D Post Block Integration Team (PoBIT)

 In 2022, the United States Air Force announced the modernization of 608 of its F-16 Block 40 and F-16 Block 50 to F-16 Block 70 (F-16V) standard.
+Upgrades for the PoBIT program include the installation of the AN/APG-83 Scalable Agile Beam Radar (SABR), the Center Display Unit (CDU), a programmable data generator, new-generation electronic warfare capabilities, a communications suite upgrade, and a modernized mission computer.